Subsea 7 S.A. notification of major holding

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act.

-This stock exchange release was published by Katherine Tonks, Investor Relations, Subsea7, on 28 June 19:30 CET
+This stock exchange release was published by Katherine Tonks, Investor Relations, Subsea7, on 3 July at 22:15 CET

 Attachments